glaciusincendio/Imbalanced-Classification/README.md

 # Imbalanced-Classification
-Using Keras for classifing on imbalanced dataset
+Using Keras for classifying on imbalanced dataset